harsh-kh08/secure-password-generator-with-react-hooks/README.md

 ## Demo

-You can view a live demo of the project [here](secure-password-generator-with-react-hooks.vercel.app ).
+You can view a live demo of the project [React Password Generator](https://secure-password-generator-with-react-hooks.vercel.app/).

 ## Features